VKCOM/statshouse/website/docs/introduction.md

 # What is StatsHouse?

-StatsHouse is a monitoring system that is highly available, scalable, and multi-tenant.
+StatsHouse is a monitoring system that is highly available, scalable, and multitenant.
 It is robust, and one can hardly overload it—due to [aggregation](conceptual-overview.md#aggregation) and [sampling](conceptual-overview.md#sampling).
 Read more about StatsHouse [features](conceptual-overview.md#features).